NOTE: Updated for 2019 (originally written in 2014).

 9. Possible Future Competition – When doing retail arbitrage, it’s a good thing to consider that other resellers may be finding the exact same thing you are.
 Retail chains often clearance out the same items, so it’s possible that if you find 5 of an item, 100 other people also might be finding 5 at their local store, too.

 To some, this may seem like an overwhelming process that might not be worth the time.
-For me, the fact that there are 20 of these stylus pens on clearance at Target make it worth the time.
+For me, the fact that there are 20 of these stylus pens on clearance at Target make it worth the time to look into seeing if getting these pens is going to be profitable.
 And honestly, once you do this process enough times, it becomes second nature and really only takes a minute or two.

 Getting as much information as you can on a possible product to resell is a good thing, but don’t let all the information paralyze you.
 There will rarely be an item you find that will pass 100% of your buying criteria.
 This process takes time, but the more you do this, the more you will understand what works best for you, and what aspects to give less weight to when it comes to your buying decisions.